 Deputy is a good scheduling option for retailers or other businesses with shared hourly and shift workers across different locations.
 You can either manually create shifts that assign employees to different work sites and departments or use its AI-powered scheduler to build demand-based and labor-optimized work shifts.
 Further, if your employees request to swap shifts online, the system automatically transfers their department and worksite data after the requests have been approved.

 - Forecasting: Deputy provides tools that let you predict staffing needs based on trends in sales, deliveries, appointments/reservations, and other signals you can set.
-It can analyze the information and let you set rules so that you can be sure you have the minimum staffing needed and alert you if you may be scheduling too many people.
+You set the rules, and it will ensure you have the minimum required number of people.
 It can also use the forecasting tools when automatically creating a schedule; most software just give you an analysis.

-- Labor compliance tools: Deputy has smart wage and hour compliance tools made to help keep you compliant with labor laws and protect your business from potential risks.
-Like SocialSchedules, Deputy helps businesses in Fair Work Week jurisdictions stay compliant by recording schedule amendments, calculating the required predictability pay, and capturing employee consents to change.
-Its features include meal and rest breaks settings, schedule notifications, and compliance alerts.
+- Labor compliance tools: Deputy has smart wage and hour compliance tools like meal and rest breaks settings, schedule notifications, and compliance alerts.
+Like SocialSchedules, Deputy helps businesses in Fair Work Week jurisdictions stay compliant by recording schedule amendments, calculating the required predictability pay, and capturing an employee’s consent to change.
+It’s superior to When I Work for compliance.

 - Flexible time tracking: In addition to scheduling solutions, you get time clock apps that allow you to track employee attendance and manage your workforce from any mobile device, including the Apple Watch, an option that’s not available in other providers in this guide.
 Its apps for tablets even support touchless clock-ins, enabling your employees to start and end their shifts through facial recognition and voice commands.

 Buddy Punch: Best for Businesses With Multiple Departments